kxcontrib/space-weather/README.md

 ## Data
 Publicly available data was used to develop the ML models discussed below.
 Different datasets describe the state of the Sun, the ionosphere and the magnetic field of the Earth.
-Combining these datasets created an overall picture of atmospheric conditions at each timestep, including when scintillation events occured.
+Combining these datasets created an overall picture of atmospheric conditions at each timestep, including when scintillation events occurred.

 The first dataset was collected by the Canadian High Arctic Ionospheric Network (CHAIN) [1] from high-latitude GNSS receivers located throughout the Canadian Arctic.
 Data from multiple satellites was recorded by ground-based ionospheric scintillation and total electron count (TEC) monitors.
 For the purpose of this research, receivers from the Septentrio PolarRxS branch of the CHAIN network were used, taking the 14 CHAIN receiver stations [2] with the most continuous data.
 Recorded features for each receiver include; TEC, differential TEC (current TEC minus TEC recorded 15 seconds previously), the scintillation index, the phase and amplitude scintillation indices and the phase spectral slope.